Obere Königstraße 19-21

 Output: 33000 HL

 Sometimes a place suffers from too much competition and this is the case here.
 Unless you have a lot of time, you tend to overlook it.
-We’ve stayed here many times and even when we do that, we tend to eat elsewhere even if the food is quite good at Fassla.
+We’ve stayed here many times and even when we do that, we tend to eat elsewhere even if the food is good at Fässla.
 The beer is well-made but perhaps not the most adventurous and with so many other great beers in town, we generally only have the occasional one here.
-The Zwergla never seems to be on tap but it’s my favorite of the regular strength beers and their Gold-Pils is nice and the most popular beer they have.
+The Zwergla never seems to be on tap but it’s my favorite of the regular strength beers.
+Their Gold-Pils is nice and the most popular beer they have but I prefer the Lagerbier.
 For my money, their Bambergator is their best but beware, it’s 8.5%!
 That said, it’s probably the main reason I stop in on our annual winter visit.